webw1zard9/inventorymgmt/README.md

     $ mv .env.example .env

+Generate an app encryption key

+    $ php artisan key:generate

-Create an empty database for our application.
+Create an empty database for your application.
 In the .env file, add database information to allow Laravel to connect to the database

     DB_CONNECTION=mysql
     DB_HOST=127.0.0.1